apiology/op-env/README.rst

 In the future I could imagine having some new flag that down-selects by requiring a certain tag (e.g., ``web-server-prod``) or perhaps vault be applied to the 1Password entry to downselect to the right set of entries.
 File an issue if you're interested in taking this on!

-Which field does op-env read?
-Can I pull a username, password, servername and port from 1Password?

-This isn't quite the problem I'm facing.
-Are there other things out there that are related I should know about?

 **I want something like this, but as something which populates Heroku/Kubernetes/etc.**

 That's not a question.
 But yeah, I'd definitely imagine these as an extension here - something like ``op-env k8s -e WEB_DB_SERVER`` that creates a secret.
 Another approach would be to create a JSON export mode so you can write tools around this to do these things.
 File an issue if you want to take this on!

+**This isn't quite the problem I'm facing.
+Are there other things out there that are related I should know about?**

-**Some pointers to things that might be helpful:**
+Some pointers to things that might be helpful:

 1. `db-facts <https://github.com/bluelabs/db-facts>`_ specializes on setting database information, and integrates well with LastPass (but not yet 1Password).
 I wrote this.
 2. `op <https://support.1password.com/command-line-getting-started/>`_ is a CLI tool for interacting with 1Password.
 It's pretty good, but requires you stash a temporary token in your environment.